fischerdm/claim-simulation/BENCHMARK.md

 # Benchmark Study

-This document describes the benchmark study design, scaling grids, and expected runtimes for the two studies run by `python/benchmark.py`.
+This document describes the benchmark study design, the session-loading constraint, how to calibrate expected runtimes, and how many simulations are sufficient for different actuarial use cases.

 ## What we are measuring